moos-ivp/moos-ivp/README-WINDOWS.txt

 as Debug.
 In these cases the path will be "MOOS/MOOSBin/Debug".

-When you build the IvP software, the IvP executable programs get placed in the "ivp/src/bin" subdirectory of the source code tree.
+When you build the IvP software, the IvP executable programs get placed in the "bin" subdirectory of the source code tree.
 Under some compilers the executable programs may also be place in a configuration director such as Debug.
-In these cases the path will be "ivp/src/bin/Debug".
+In these cases the path will be "bin/Debug".

 We recommend that you put the absolute path to both of those directories into your PATH environment variable.
 This is especially important because the "pAntler" program, which can launch other MOOS/IvP programs, relies on the PATH variable to find those programs.

-When running "pHelmIvp.exe" under Windows, the "IVP_BEHAVIOR_DIRS" environment variable must be set in order for the program to execute correctly.
-This environment variable is a semicolon separated string that contains the path to IvP Behaviors.
-At the minimum set "IVP_BEHAVIOR_DIRS" to "." (the current directory).

 To view or change environment variables:
 (1) Right-click "My Computer", and then click "Properties".